Bible Verses

 40) 1 Timothy 5:17-18

-Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.
-For the Scripture says, "You shall not muzzle an ox while it treads out the grain," and, "The laborer is worthy of his wages."
+Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and in teaching.
+For the Scripture says, “You shall not muzzle the ox when it treads out the grain.”
+And, “The laborer is worthy of his wages.”

 41) Acts 10:34-35

-Then Peter opened his mouth and said: "In truth I perceive that God shows no partiality.
-But in every nation whoever fears Him and works righteousness is accepted by Him.
+Peter opened his mouth and said, “Truly I perceive that God doesn’t show favoritism; but in every nation he who fears him and works righteousness is acceptable to him.

 42) Galatians 3:28